 Stewed Senegalese Chicken Yassa with Caramelized Onions

 A tangy and savory chicken dish from Senegal featuring marinated chicken stewed with caramelized onions and mustard, served with fluffy white rice.
-This african-inspired chicken ready in about 75 minutes pairs chicken thighs, bone-in and skin-on, medium yellow onions, thinly sliced, fresh lemon juice for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
+This ethiopian-inspired chicken ready in about 75 minutes pairs chicken thighs, bone-in and skin-on, medium yellow onions, thinly sliced, fresh lemon juice for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
 Each serving lands at about 480 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
 Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients